top of page

 Forum Selection Clauses

-This clause can be dissected into three main sections: the scope, the location, and the consent to jurisdiction.2
+This clause can be dissected into three main sections: the scope, the location, and the consent to jurisdiction.[2]
+Let’s dig into them.

 The Scope